 We’re in this together.

-I am tired, he is tired.
-I work hard, he works hard.
+Even when I feel tired, and he’s worn out too.
+When I work hard, he works hard.
 We both do it for each other, to support our family.

 But, today made me realize.
 Today made me stop, think and understand things from my husband’s perspective.